Recurrence-Aware Long-Term Cognitive Network for Explainable Pattern Classification

-Moreover, Fuzzy-Rough Cognitive Networks (FRCNs) \cite{Npoles2018} improved on this limitation and obtained results as accurate as of the most successful black-box models with the main advantage of being able to elucidate its decision process using inclusion degrees and causal relations.
+Moreover, Fuzzy-Rough Cognitive Networks (FRCNs) \cite{Npoles2018,Concepcion2020} improved on this limitation and obtained results as accurate as of the most successful black-box models with the main advantage of being able to elucidate its decision process using inclusion degrees and causal relations.

-In \cite{Felix2018} the prediction power of the FRCN algorithm was in-depth studied against shallow neural network classifiers, finding mainly on one hand how the topology attached to the FRCN network does not scale up with the number of attributes, but with the number of decision classes.
-On the other hand, the fact that the weight matrix can be defined beforehand (based on the semantics of fuzzy-rough granules) shows the advantages of having meaningful information constructs.

-As an example of other attempts to use or improve the prediction ability of FCMs, we find \cite{Froelich2017a} where the author proposes an algorithm for generating thresholds for improving the discrimination between decision classes.
-The general idea of this iterative, post-learning algorithm is to search the set of numerical values generated by the FCM for learning data considering minimizing classification errors.
-In this way, the thresholds separating the groups of FCM outcomes are determined and subsequently used to classify new data.

-Closing the references found and visited, \cite{Szwed2021} proposes a classification method based on FCMs that learns the network weights with a gradient algorithm and a log loss or cross-entropy as the cost function.
-It should be mentioned that in the context of FCMs, gradient methods were used mainly for time-series prediction and the mean square error was a typical choice of a cost function, even for classification.